WarAn2007/python-programming/Python Data Types.md

 # List
-## 1. Data type list contains different elements and differnt data types under specific index.
-List can contain same elements as well but in differnet index
+## 1. list collenction can contain same elements but in differnet index
 ```py
 list1 = [123,321,123,'a','b', [1,2,3]]
 """